Neurons (Feature)

 Audit History

 The Audit History lists all of the Neuron run log activity including the status of whether it is running, successfully completed, or failed.
-The stat and finish time is listed with the run duration.
+The start and finish time is listed with the run duration.
 You can click on any Neuron instance to display the Instance timeline.